pavel-bc/bitcoin-voice-assistant/README.md

 *   **[Google Agent Development Kit (ADK)](https://google.github.io/adk-docs/)**: For building user-facing agents, orchestrating tasks, and managing multimodal communication.
 *   **[Gemini Live API](https://ai.google.dev/gemini-api/docs/live)**: Powers real-time, low-latency, bidirectional voice (and potentially video) interactions within ADK.
 *   **[Agent2Agent Protocol (A2A)](https://google.github.io/A2A/)**: An open standard for communication and task delegation between independent AI agents.
-    *   This repository includes examples using both a custom A2A implementation (for historical reference) and the official **[google-a2a-python SDK](https://github.com/google/a2a-python)**.
+    *   This repository includes examples using  a custom A2A implementation (for historical reference).
+An implementation with the  official **[google-a2a-python SDK](https://github.com/google/a2a-python)** is planned.
 *   **[Model Context Protocol (MCP)](https://modelcontextprotocol.io/)**: An open standard allowing agents to securely interact with dedicated "Tool Servers" that provide specific functionalities or data.

 ## Example Applications